 … Uncle Louis, as he was often called, not always with great affection, was, in the words of Gordon Robertson, one of the best Clerks of the Privy Council (1963 to 75) ever, a leader who “probably gave Canada the most consistently good, financially responsible, trouble-free government the country has had in its entire history.“

-Do you think anyone said that about Pierre Trudeau, Brian Mulroney, Jean Chrétien or Stephen Harper?
+Do you think anyone will ever say that about Pierre or Justin Trudeau, Brian Mulroney, Jean Chrétien or Stephen Harper?
 Of course not … and not just because they governed in more turbulent times.
-Prime Minister St Laurent faced down a war and a serious recession and still gave Canada good, indeed excellent government.
+Prime Minister St Laurent led Canada through a real war and a serious recession and still gave Canada good, indeed excellent government.

-He also, of course set forth, in the famous Grey Lecture of 1947, the base for the best, I would say the only real foreign policy Canada ever had.
+He also, of course, set forth, in the famous Grey Lecture of 1947, the base for the best, I would say the only real strategic policy Canada ever had.
 He laid down five principles:

 - “Our external policies shall not destroy our unity.
 No policy can be regarded as wise which divides the people whose effort and resources must put it into effect.